reda-jaifar/reda-jaifar.github.io/_posts/2021-03-06-software-testing-from-separate-activity-to-core-development.markdown

     - Self-Validating: The tests should have a boolean output
     - Timely: Tests should be written before production code.

-Finally, we want to think about tests as the compass to reach our destination which is the final secure, viable, and high-quality product we want to build.
+Finally, we want to think about tests as the compass to reach our destination which is the final secure, viable, and high-quality product we build.

 ----
 * [Martin Fowler's blog](https://martinfowler.com/testing/){:target="_blank"}